viamrobotics/docs/docs/tutorials/controlling-an-intermode-rover-canbus.md

 In order to drive the Intermode base with Viam, you'll need add it to the robot configuration.
 Details on how this works can be found in the [modular resources documentation](/product-overviews/extending-viam/modular-resources/#adding-a-module-to-your-robot-configuration).
-What's important is that we tell RDK where to find the modular resource, and then configure a component instance for the Intermode base.
+What's important is that we tell RDK where to find the module, and then configure a modular component instance for the Intermode base.

 In this example, we've cloned the git tutorial repo to */home/me/tutorial-intermode/*.
 Change this to the correct location in *executable_path* when adding the module configuration.